-Total column amounts of $O_3$ , HCl, $N_2O$ and $CH_4$ were retrieved from PARIS-IR, the U of T FTS and the TAO FTS.
+Total column amounts of O3, HCl, N2O and CH4 were retrieved from PARIS-IR, the U of T FTS and the TAO FTS.
 Measurements were averaged during coincident 20minute periods and the total column amounts from these averaged spectra were compared directly.
-The day-to-day variability of the daily mean total column amounts for the TAO instrument over the duration of the intercomparison was small for the tropospheric species (1.7% for N2O and 0.9% for $CH_4$ ) and larger for the stratospheric species (7.8% for HCl, 6.3% for $O_3$ in the 3040 cm-1 microwindow and 10% for $O_3$ in the 2775 cm-1 $microwindow)^7$ .
-Total column amounts are plotted as a function of solar zenith angle (SZA) in Figures 5.56-5.60 to point out a SZA-dependent error.
+The day-to-day variability of the daily mean total column amounts for the TAO instrument over the duration of the intercomparison was small for the tropospheric species (1.7% for N2O and 0.9% for CH4) and larger for the stratospheric species (7.8% for HCl, 6.3% for $O_3$ in the 3040 cm-1 microwindow and 10% for $O_3$ in the 2775 cm-1 microwindow).
+Total column amounts are plotted as a function of solar zenith angle (SZA) in Figures 5.55-5.59 to point out a SZA-dependent error.
 The total column errors in the figures consist of the retrieval noise, smoothing error, and interference error (Equations 5.2.27, 5.2.29 and 5.2.32).
-There is a clear discrepancy (most pronounced for $CH_4$ ) between the column amounts at angles larger and smaller than 40 degrees SZA.
+There is a clear discrepancy (most pronounced for CH4) between the column amounts at angles larger and smaller than 40 degrees SZA.
 This may be due to suntracker error near solar noon, and so data taken at angles less than 40 degrees are not included in our means.
 The total column means over the four days of measurements, given in Table 5.14, show that the lower-resolution instruments are capable of retrieving column amounts of all species to within 3.5% of the TAO-FTS.
-The statistical significance of the data is tested using the Student's t-test.
-The agreement is worse than the agreement found in the Meier et al. [107] paper (also listed in the table) with high-resolution instruments of the same resolution, and so this may give an upper bound on the ability to measure total column amounts of these species by lower-resolution instruments.
+The agreement is worse than the agreement found in the Meier et al. [106] paper (also listed in the table) with high-resolution instruments of the same resolution, and so this may give an upper bound on the ability to measure total column amounts of these species by lower-resolution instruments.